Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 all of the in-class activities and to ensure that students are developing a thorough understanding of the key topics in the field of discrete structures.
-Students should use their textbooks and the course slides, videos, and live coding sessions to developer and submit a comprehensive response for each week's technical question.At the end of the week, students will use GitHub and a text editor to submit an answer to the question, for which they will receive an checkmark-based assessment and feedback from the instructor.
+Students should use their textbooks and the course slides, videos, and live coding sessions to develop and submit a comprehensive response for each week's technical question.
+At the end of the week, students will use GitHub and a text editor to submit an answer to the question, for which they will receive an checkmark-based assessment and feedback from the course instructor.

 ## Technologies for Learning About Discrete Structures